zkxs/puzzle-game-design/wip/outer-wilds.md

 The benefits:
 - One unified route with only minor differences between multi-dream and one-dream
 - Less IRL travel, and dodge the fucking dam entirely

+## Freeing the Prisoner
+Requirements:
+1. Seal 1: Ditch lantern
+2. Seal 2: Clip to it from a transition
+3. Seal 3: Be dead
+4. Sealed Vault -> Subterranean Lake
+   Need to end here.
+Can we get in from another area?
+Yes, we can get to it from the tunnel clip.

+Potential Starting points:
+- Hidden Gorge: buys you a lot of time, pretty short trip to the dream rafts
+- River Lowlands: shortest trip to dream rafts?

+### Route
+1. Enter dream by dying at Hidden Gorge fire
+2. Proceed directly to raft
+   1. No need to put out lights
+   2. Head right from start and take the invisible bridge to the elevator
+3. Clip out of bounds from the raft
+4. Water walk to Seal 2, and remove it for free
+5. Take the raft to the coffin
+6. Open Seal 1 by using your debug vision
+7. Open Seal 3 by being dead (remember step 1?)